TechFusionMasters/ValueMapper/README.md

 ## Limitations

-- Does not support deep object mapping (nested objects must be mapped separately)
+- Does not support deep object mapping (nested complex objects must be mapped separately)
+- Does not support mapping collection properties directly (e.g., mapping a List<string> to another List<string>)
 - Only public properties are mapped
 - Properties must have both getter and setter to be mapped
-- Basic caching implementation
+- Basic caching implementation with 1-hour TTL
-- Not optimized for high-performance scenarios
+- Not optimized for extremely high-performance scenarios

 ## Contributing